greghunt/umt/README.md

 extended by plugins.
 The core itself consists of a `umt` object that maintains a registry of **parsers**, **serializers**, and **events** for mime-types.
 Plugins provided to the `umt` are responsible for registering these.
-In addition to this, it provides a critical `n` node creation function that creates a node that is post-processed by any other registered events of that node type.
+In addition to this, it provides a critical `n` function that creates a node that can be post-processed by any other registered events of that node type.

 The `umt` object is created with a `options` object that contains an array of plugins.
 The plugins are applied in order, and the last plugin in the array